-- 3.5.1 Materials - 3.5.1.1 The spars shall be made of either, aluminium alloy tube or, of solid wood.
+- 3.5.1.1 The spars shall be made of either, aluminium alloy tube or, of solid wood.
 Wooden spars shall be of not more than two pieces of wood.
 Any exploitation of tolerances in order to achieve non-circular, tapered or otherwise variable spars, is prohibited.
 The wall thickness of the aluminium alloy tubing shall be constant throughout the spars.
 Internal sleeves, ribs and stiffening are prohibited. - 3.5.1.2 Plastic, wood or metal may be used for end caps and fittings including the boom jaws.
 End caps, sprit end and jaws fittings shall be permanently fixed but may be glued to the spars.
 The length of the fittings and cap shall not exceed 100 mm for the lower end of the mast, the outboard end of the boom and the jaws fitting, 60 mm for the top of the mast and both ends of the sprit.
 At the top of the mast the height of the visible part of an end cap shall not exceed 10 mm. - 3.5.1.3 Spars shall be capable of floating approximately horizontally for thirty minutes with no discernible water penetration for a sealed spar or loss of buoyancy for a foam filled spar. - 3.5.1.4 Unless specifically permitted by these rules, fittings on spars shall be permanently fixed by means of rivets, screws, and/or nuts and bolts. - 3.5.1.5 Non-metallic protective material may be used on either the sprit or mast at the area where they make contact.
 This material shall not exceed max.
 150 mm length and max.
+1.5mm thickness.

+3.5.2 Mast

-1.5mm thickness. - 3.5.2 Mast - 3.5.2.1 The mast shall be approximately circular in section.
-At any cross section the diameter shall not vary by more than 3 mm.
-The diameter above 50 mm from the heel shall nowhere be less than 44 mm. - 3.5.2.2 Masts shall be of uniform section above 50 mm from the heel.
+- 3.5.2.1 The mast shall be approximately circular in section.
+The diameter shall be $45mm \pm 0.5mm$. - 3.5.2.2 Masts shall be of uniform section above 50 mm from the heel.
 Wooden masts may be reinforced with a GRP or plastic collar which shall extend not more than 800 mm above the heel and shall not increase the diameter by more than 4 mm. - 3.5.2.3 An aluminium mast may be fitted with not more than two sleeves of GRP or plastic to allow it to fit a larger diameter mast thwart hole and mast step.
 Each sleeve shall be of uniform wall thickness and shall not extend along the mast for more than 50 mm. - 3.5.2.4 The overall length of the mast shall be not more than 2350 mm. - 3.5.2.5 Standing rigging of any sort is prohibited. - 3.5.2.6 The mast shall have either two holes, in any direction in the horizontal plane, or two eyes, which need not be permanently fixed, or one eye and one hole.
 The upper edge of one of the holes or eyes shall be not less than 20 mm from the top of the mast and the upper edge of the other not less than 120 mm from the top of the mast.
 Lacing lines shall pass through these eyes or holes and shall be lashed through the eyelet at the throat of the sail, see also CR.
 6.6.3.1 A wind indicator or wind indicator fittings (CR.
 3.5.2.12) may secure, or be secured by these lacing lines, but this does not release the lines from the obligation of passing through the holes or eyes.